 - Boil until done to your liking.
 I tend to cook mine a little longer than Tim Steele describes in his book The Potato Hack, but whatever you like is the right answer.
 Experiment.

 - Drain and let potatoes cool.
 The reason I want the potatoes to cool is that if I don’t, the steam will collect on the roof of the storage container and drain down onto the potatoes, making them mushy more quickly.
-If I want the potatoes to cool fast, I will spread them on a cookie sheet and place them outside (provided outside is cooler than inside).
+If I want the potatoes to cool fast, I will spread them on a cookie sheet and place them outside (provided the outside is cooler than the inside).